Zhuye Lake: Geochemical proxies in Zhuye Lake

 Total organic carbon (TOC), carbon and nitrogen ratio (C/N) and organic carbon isotope (δ13Corg) are commonly used in lake sediments for paleoclimate reconstruction, which are indicators of basin-wide primary productivity and vegetation types in lakes and watersheds, as well as the preservation of organic matter.
 Changes in TOC and C/N have a similar trend and their high values indicate high basin-wide primary productivity.
 Changes in δ13Corg are negatively correlated with other two proxies, while its lower values indicate high effective moisture.
 Lake sediment geochemical proxies correspond well with other sediment proxies, indicating high precipitation and runoff during the early Holocene, the highest primary productivity in the mid-Holocene and an arid trend in late Holocene.

 Paleo-lake geomorphology of Zhuye Lake

 Height measurements and OSL/14C dating of paleo-shorelines in Zhuye Lake can better understand the formation and evolution of lake levels during the late Quaternary.
 According to field surveys, there are 9 paleo-shorelines and one lake terrace in the northeast of Zhuye Lake.
-OSL and 14C ages have showed that high lake levels existed during the early and middle Holocene, and the lake retreated significantly during the late Holocene.
+OSL and 14C ages have shown that high lake levels existed during the early and middle Holocene, and the lake retreated significantly during the late Holocene.
 On the Holocene millennial-scale, there are some differences between OSL ages and 14C ages on those paleo-shorelines.
 However, they commonly show the high lake level periods during the early and middle Holocene.
 Major differences between the two dating methods appeared in ages of the MIS3 and the MIS5.
 Regarding the dating theories, the two methods are different.
 Further studies are still needed for a comparison between the two methods.